ordinarylabs/bicycle/README.md

 Only `stdio` is inherited from the host context and the additional WASI APIs are not supported (this means your `println!()`s will show up on the host but you don't have access to things like the file system).

-Currently all SPROC invocations freshly compile the WebAssembly binary using the [wasmtime](https://docs.rs/wasmtime/latest/wasmtime/) `Module::new()` function; this operation makes up the majority of the overhead used by the SPROC invocation and can add 10s of milliseconds depending on the environment.
-This will be optimized away in the future by caching the modules.

 ## License

 [AGPL-v3](https://opensource.org/license/AGPL-v3)